-Boston Harbor Kayak Rentals from Kendall Square
+Boston Harbor Kayak Rentals from the Mystic River or Kendall Square

 Paddlers with appropriate skills and equipment (see right for details) are welcome to paddle through the locks and onto Boston Harbor.
 Rent by the hour according to our regular rental rates, or — if you’re camping on the Harbor Islands — rent by the day according to our off-site rental rates.

 Paddlers should be prepared to paddle in an ocean environment, which includes the potential for high winds; steep, short-period waves; fast-moving and potentially heavy boat traffic; large boat wakes; fog or reduced visibility; and lightning.
 The potential for more challenging conditions increases dramatically beyond Fort Independence (Castle Island), and paddlers should be prepared for large waves and currents in excess of 2 knots.

 You Are Relying on Your Rescue Skills

 The options for a capsized paddler looking to go ashore in the Inner Harbor (inland from Fort Independence) are few and far between, so paddlers must rely on their ability to perform a rescue (which means a self-rescue for solo paddlers).
 We cannot over-emphasize the need for reliable rescues!

 Boat Traffic Is Fast and Furious